(Partial Mastectomy; Segmentectomy; Tylectomy)

 Prior to Procedure

-Removed tissue will be examined.
+Removed tissue will be studied.
 The findings may show if more surgery is needed.
 If you had cancer and it has spread, chemotherapy and radiation therapy may be needed.

 About 1-3 hours

 Will It Hurt?
 TOP

 Anesthesia will prevent pain during surgery.
 Pain and discomfort after surgery can be managed with medicines.

 Call Your Doctor TOP

 Call your doctor if any of these occur:

 If you think you have an emergency, call for medical help right away.

 Canadian Breast Cancer Foundation